-4.1 How does your country approach and regulate joint ventures between airline competitors?
+4.1 How does your jurisdiction approach and regulate joint ventures between airline competitors?

-All agreements between undertakings, decisions by associations of undertakings, and concerted practices, including joint-ventures, which may affect trade between Switzerland and the EC and which are aimed at, or result in, the prevention, restriction or distortion of competition within the territory covered by the Agreement between the European Community and the Swiss Confederation on Air Transport ("EU-CH Agreement"), are prohibited.
+All agreements between undertakings, decisions by associations of undertakings, and concerted practices, including joint-ventures, which may affect trade between Switzerland and the EC and which are aimed at, or result in, the prevention, restriction or distortion of competition within the territory covered by the Agreement between the European Community and the Swiss Confederation on Air Transport (EU-CH Agreement), are prohibited.
 Contravening decisions or agreements are null and void.
 Exemptions are possible under the conditions foreseen by the EU-CH Agreement.

-This wording, as provided for in Article 8 of the EU-CH Agreement, hourly ra corresponds to the applicable EU competition law (Art.
-101 and 102 urgency of t of the Treaty on the Functioning of the European Union (TFEU)).
-Switzerland has therefore in fact adopted the EU competition law.
+This wording, as provided for in Art.
+8 of the EU-CH Agreement, corresponds to the applicable EU competition law (Art.
+101 and 102 of the Treaty on the Functioning of the European Union (TFEU)).
+Switzerland has therefore, in fact, adopted the EU competition law.